How does IPv6 Protection work?

 Overview

-VirtualShield offers IPv6 Leak Protection by disabling all IPv6 traffic while connected to our VPN, thus providing you with a guarantee that no Internet traffic leaks out over your regular connection while the VPN is active.
+VirtualShield offers IPv6 Leak Protection by disabling all IPv6 traffic while connected to our VPN, thus providing you with a guarantee that no internet traffic leaks out over your regular connection.

 Windows macOS iOS Android